junagrole/ptn_reference_wiki/PtN Story/Arcs/Blood & Iron/Prologue/00-02 Shadow.md

 >[!cite] "The bright red irritates your nerves and pokes at the unknown corners of your fractured memories."

 Nightingale wants Chief to go down and hide until reinforcements arrive.
 But Chief doesn't really understands why so many people are risking their life to protect her and tells Nightingale that she wants to help instead.
-Remembering the encounter with the Rioters she realises that the reason they want to kill her is because she has the power to supress them.
+Remembering the encounter with the Rioters she realises that the reason they want to kill her is because she has the power to suppress them.
 Over the objections of Nightingale, that they just woke up from the disrupted repair program and are still weak and without memories, Chief insists and overrules her.
-Nightingale relents and changes the lift's destination to a special detention area instead to recover their special power.
+Nightingale relents and changes the lift's destination to a special detention area instead to recover their [[Shackles|special power.]]
-The [[Shackles]], even if they are not named yet)

 >[!cite] Nightingale
 >"Chief, a forbidden power lies dormant in the depth of this jail.
 It's more dangerous and powerful than our enemies."